 Yogyakarta Travel Guide- First Timers Guide

 Indonesia is one of the most touristed countries in the world, with destinations like Bali, Komodo Islands, Flores Islands and Lombok getting most of the attention.
 Indonesia is known for its gorgeous beaches, world class snorkeling, scenic views and amazing villas for a very affordable price.
-Yogyakarta is different from the typical tourist attraction which is why I personally love it and would recommend it to anyone who is looking to do something different.
+Yogyakarta is different from the typical tourist attraction which is why I personally love it and would recommend it to anyone who is visiting Indonesia.
 Understand Jogja and what to expect with this complete Yogyakarta Travel Guide for first timers.

 Specifically, Yogyakarta or Yogja, ‘Jogja,’ as it is known locally, is considered to be the cultural capital of Indonesia, and for good reason.
 It is home to the world’s largest Buddhists temple and other UNESCO world heritage sites, there are countless beaches, mountains for hiking, food stalls and shopping to indulge yourself in.